SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

   an optional value of the protocol's type and this value is ``nil`` if the instance does not conform to that protocol.
-* The ``as`` version of the downcast operator forces the downcast to the protocol type and triggers an unrecoverable runtime error if the downcast does not succeed.
+* The ``as`` version of the downcast operator forces the downcast to the protocol type and triggers a runtime error if the downcast does not succeed.

 This example defines a protocol called ``HasArea``, with a single property requirement of a gettable ``Double`` property called ``area``: